Littrow expansion

 Littrow expansion and its counterpart Littrow compression are optical effects associated with slitless imaging spectrographs.
+These effects are named after Austrian physicist Otto von Littrow.

 In a slitless imaging spectrograph, light is focused with a conventional optical system, which includes a transmission or reflection grating as in a conventional spectrograph.
 This disperses the light, according to wavelength, in one direction; but no slit is interposed into the beam.
 For pointlike objects (such as distant stars) this results in a spectrum on the focal plane of the instrument for each imaged object.
 For distributed objects with emission-line spectra (such as the Sun in extreme ultraviolet), it results in an image of the object at each wavelength of interest, overlapping on the focal plane, as in a spectroheliograph.